MichalMalyska/Website_Academic/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/MichalMalyska
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 - icon: cv
   icon_pack: ai
   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "malyskamichal@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 # user_groups:
 # - Researchers
 # - Visitors
 ---

-Bio to come soon
+Looking to write convoluted if statements for food